TrySummon/summon-app/README.md

 ---

-AgentPort streamlines the development workflow for AI agents using the Model Context Protocol (MCP).
+Summon streamlines the development workflow for AI agents using the Model Context Protocol (MCP).
 It empowers developers to:

 * **Generate MCP servers** from one or more OpenAPI specifications.
 * **Run and manage** these generated servers locally.